 Group- Batteries are divided into groups which identify the height, length, and width of the battery.
 This is useful information should a replacement battery become necessary.
-Note that the 38 SAV currently uses 31-A batteries for engine cranking needs and 8-D batteries as house and house accessory deep cycle needs.
+Note that your vessel currently uses 31-A batteries for engine cranking needs and 8-D batteries as house and house accessory deep cycle needs.